 The general council is the department's deliberative body.
 It is composed of members elected by direct universal suffrage for a six-year term and half of it is renewed every three years.
 The council elects its president among its members and is composed of specialised committees.
-Since August 2004, general councils can experimentally manage European structural funds.
+Since August 2004, general councils can manage European structural funds on an experimental basis.

 The president of the general council is the department's executive authority.
-He/she is elected by and from within the council for three years and is assisted by a permanent committee composed of vice-presidents.
+He/she is